 Why those temperatures?
 8 °C was the temperature of the soil layer in Svalbard where M. tundripaludum was discovered.
 Unfortunately, the Arctic is expected to warm 2-11 °C in the winter and 1-6 °C in the summer by the end of this century .
 We chose 15°C, 21 °C, and 27 °C to test a variety of warming scenarios.

-And the results?
-We’re still in the process of analyzing them, so you’ll have to wait and see 🙂 But out of over 4,500 genes in the M. tundripaludum genome, we found that almost 95% of them had differential expression under at least one temperature condition.
+Out of over 4,500 genes in the M. tundripaludum genome, we found that almost 95% of them had differential expression under at least one temperature condition.
 This makes for a complex “Spot the Difference” game, because temperature affects almost everything in the cell.
 But one clear result is that M. tundripaludum is very resilient to changes in temperature.
 Despite being a cold-adapted species, it still consumes methane efficiently at high temperatures.
 For us, and the Arctic, this is good news!

 - Tsubota, J.; Eshinimaev, B.; Khmelenina, V.N.; Trotsenko, Y.A., Methylothermus thermalis nov., sp. nov., a novel moderately thermophilic obligate methanotroph from a hot spring in Japan.
 Int J Syst Evol Microbiol 2005, 55, 1877–1884.